Russian athletics doping row could spread to other sports

 The report alleged that the laboratory destroyed samples despite being told by WADA to preserve them, and that its staff took bribes from athletes or their coaches in exchange for covering up drugs tests that showed up positive.
 Russian authorities said WADA itself asked them to destroy them.

-The Kremlin has dismissed the doping allegations as groundless, while sporting chiefs alleged the international furore over doping was politically motivated.
+The Kremlin has dismissed the doping allegations as groundless, while sporting chiefs alleged the international furor over doping was politically motivated.

 MULTIPLE SPORTS